jasonbot/addin-wizard/README.md

 This app does not require ArcGIS in any way to function, nor does it import or use arcpy/arcgisscripting in any way.
 It's just a UI to make boilerplate `.xml`/`.py` files.

-## Issues

-Find a bug or want to request a new feature?
-Please let us know by submitting an issue.

-## Contributing

-Anyone and everyone is welcome to contribute.

 ## Licensing
 Copyright 2013 Esri